Nex$Tax™ Integrated Sales Tax Solution for AccountMate/SQL

 Nex$Tax subscription: Simple math on this part!
 Pricing for Nex$Tax is $250/month, regardless of the number of transactions, or states you have nexus in, or the number of companies using it within your AccountMate installation.
 The form for the monthly automatic payment is here.
 Please note Nex$Tax is available for AccountMate/SQL V10.4 and up, but may be ported to prior versions for the cost of the reverse-integration effort—please contact us for details.

-AccountMate source code: Source code for your Accounts Receivable and Sales Order modules are required for integration of Nex$Tax.
-Please contact us, or your registered AccountMate Business Partner, for details.
+AccountMate source code: Source code for your Accounts Receivable, Sales Order and RMA modules are required for integration of Nex$Tax.
+Please contact us for details.

 Modification integration: If you have existing modifications to your AccountMate Accounts Receivable and/or Sales Order modules, then Nex$Tax will need to be integrated with those modifications.
 Again, please contact us for details.